Jesper Wallstedt: Playing career

-Wallstedt played junior hockey with his hometown club Västerås IK before joining the Luleå HF organization for the 2018–19 season.
-Wallstedt made his SHL debut during the 2019–20 SHL season, playing in a game against HV71.
+Wallstedt played junior ice hockey with his hometown club, Västerås IK, before joining Luleå HF organization for the 2018–19 season.
+Wallstedt made his Swedish Hockey League (SHL) debut during the 2019–20 SHL season, playing in a game against HV71.
 He entered in the second period of the game in relief of David Rautio, and allowed one goal as Luleå fell to HV71 by a score of 2–1.

 On 17 May 2022, Wallstedt was signed by the Minnesota Wild to a three-year, entry-level contract.

 On 12 November 2022, Wallstedt recorded his first North American win, along with scoring an empty net goal, to secure a 5–2 Iowa Wild win over the Chicago Wolves.